-To reach my goal of getting on Amazon’s best-seller list, I’m forming a book club for those interested in reading an advance copy of my book in exchange for an honest review (both positive and negative reviews are welcome!) on Amazon.
+To reach my goal of getting on Amazon’s best-seller list, I’m forming a book club for those interested in reading an advance copy of my book.

 During the first few days of launching my book, it will be available for free because my goal is to get as many downloads possible.